 The Watertown Neighborhood Grocery Stores: Elk Horn Market

-Elk Horn Markets were a small chain of Watertown neighborhood grocery stores with upwards of six locations, with at least one in Carthage, NY, which opened in 1922.
-The chain, headed by L. E. Reese, seemed to arrive on the scene around 1890 with a primary address of 17 Court Street, but was soon relocated to 9 Arsenal Street.
+Elk Horn Markets was a small chain of Watertown neighborhood grocery stores with upwards of six locations, with at least one in Carthage, NY, which opened in 1922.
+The chain, headed by L. E. Reese, seemed to arrive on the scene around 1890 with a primary address of 17 Court Street but was soon relocated to 9 Arsenal Street.
 By 1923, they were located in the following areas noted below:

-On November 20, 1924, the Watertown Daily Standard posted a short article about the sale of a Turkey that would have made Ebenezer Scrooge drool with envy, “a 46 pound turkey in the window of the Franklin street Elk Horn Market is a fine specimen of the great American bird.
+On November 20, 1924, the Watertown Daily Standard posted a short article about the sale of a Turkey that would have made Ebenezer Scrooge drool with envy, “a 46-pound turkey in the window of the Franklin Street Elk Horn Market is a fine specimen of the great American bird.
 A placard on the cage reads: ‘Sold to Jake Miller.'”

 According to an incident reported in the Watertown Daily Standard on August 10, 1928—

 Trio Of Lads Bring Home Cabbage “Grandma” Wanted

 But While After It They’re Struck By Auto, Examined By Doctors and Get Two Free Rides in Police Patrol

 Three little boys who started for the grocery store to by “grandma” a cabbage were struck by a car in Mill Street early last evening, taken to a doctor’s office, where it was discovered they had escaped injury, and eventually returned home with the cabbage and two policemen.